Flag of Moravia: Modern age

 The heraldic flag of Moravia (the flag of Moravia in the form of the flag with coat of arms) is described and drawn for example in the work of Jacob Koebel: Wapen des heyligen römischen Reichs teutscher Nation from 1545.

+A report from 1611, attended by the estates (i.e. representatives of the nobility, the clergy and the towns) and the ruler (the Margrave), clearly describes the heraldic standards (blue flags bearing the Moravian eagle) and the so-called livery colours (bicolours) of white and blue (a blue-and-white flag), in accordance with the first silver square in the eagle’s chequered pattern and the colours of the shield (as a logical counterpart to the Bohemian white-and-red colours, referring to the silver lion on a red field): "Za J. M. královskou jízda Markrabství moravského se dvoumi kornéty modrými pospolu, na nichž erb zemský téhož markrabství s osmi trubači: po nich nesen byl praporček obdýlný modrý a bílý.
+Za ním pak zase rejtaři téhož markrabství pod dvoumi tolikéž kornéty modrými, s erbem jich zemským a šesti trubači.".

 Historically, there were several versions of the widely used and documented Moravian flags, which were mainly used during the 19th century in parallel to bicolours and tricolours derived from tinctures of provincial coat of arms.
 According to some authors, therefore, the Moravian flag consists of three horizontal strips of red, white, and blue.
 This color combination was the flag of the Moravian patriots in the 19th century.
 A delegation of the Moravians to the Slavonic Congress in Prague in 1848 allegedly marched under a tricolour with the top horizontal stripe white, the middle red and the bottom blue.
 White, red and blue colors are referred to as Moravia in the Nový prostonárodní popis Čech, Moravy a Slezska from 1854 and in some textbooks from the 19th century.
 According to Ivan Štarha, the Moravian colours in 1915 were white, red and blue, and between the years 1915 and 1918 yellow, red and blue.
-The Czechoslovak Republic restored the white or silver color to the Moravian coat of arms, but the color is not defined in the provincial status flags / banners Act No. 252/1920.